Divorce Attorney 101: Ever wondered what divorce lawyers do, and which steps to take to become a divorce lawyer?

-What is the difference between a divorce lawyers and divorce attorneys?
+What is the difference between divorce lawyers and divorce attorneys?
 Are divorce lawyers and divorce attorneys the same profession?

-In South Africa lawyers can be split up into three categories:
+In South Africa LAWYERS can be split up into three categories:

 - Legal advisors

-All divorce attorneys are therefore (divorce) lawyers, but not all lawyers are (divorce) attorneys.
+All divorce attorneys are, therefore (divorce) lawyers, but not all lawyers are (divorce) attorneys.
 All lawyers in South Africa, whether they practice as legal advisors, advocates or attorneys hold law degrees – LLB or BProc – from South African universities.
 Divorce attorneys are attorneys who work in the field of family and divorce law.